Krompachy: Geography

-The large conifer and mixed forests are home of red deer, boars, wolves, lynxes, badgers.
+The large conifer and mixed forests are home to red deer, boars, wolves, lynxes, and badgers.
 The forests are rich in mushrooms and wild forest fruits.
-The Hornád river is the home of trout, salmon, grayling and eel.
+The Hornád River is the home of trout, salmon, grayling and eel.

-Population
+Demographics

-According to the latest census in 2001, Krompachy has a population of 8,812 people.
+According to the 2001 census, Krompachy has a population of 8,812 people.
 7,679 are of Slovak nationality, 736 are of Romani nationality and 49 of its inhabitants are of Czech nationality.

 In terms of religion, 91% of the population are Roman Catholics, 4% Orthodox, 3% Greek Catholics and 2% are Lutherans.

 Economy

 The town's mainly industrial character is the result of the terrain.
 Matsushita, a producer of Panasonic goods, is the biggest company in the region, which also is the location of the Slovak Electrotechnical Company factory that produces a wide range of machines for industrial and domestic use.

 There are still some iron and copper industrials active in the area such as Zlieváreň SEZ Krompachy a foundry that produces cast iron parts for industrial and domestic use.